fwoosh-dev/fwoosh/packages/link/README.md

 <Link to="Components/Button">Go to path</Link>
 ```

-> NOTE: In storybook mode this will link to the first story,
+> NOTE: In workbench mode this will link to the first story,
 > and in docs mode will link to the story's generated docs page.

 ### Specific Story